Aliganj, Lucknow, 226022, India sales@nextolive.com

 Portal Web Apps

 Partner portals, vendor portals, and customer portals are all types of portal web apps.
 They may look simple from the outside, but they need a lot of careful planning behind the scenes.
-We focus on things like secure login, content management modules, and personalized dashboards because users expect everything to be in the right place right away when they log in.
-We've found that even small changes, like a better search index or clearer notification logic, can save support teams a lot of time every week.
-Our builds include API integrations so that the portal can talk to other systems.
+We focus on things like secure login, content management modules, and personalized dashboards.

 Social Networking Web Apps